 Stay On Top Of Your Grades

-Often, I see athletes with all the talent in the world, but cannot reach the next level.
+Often, we see athletes with all the talent in the world but cannot reach the next level.
 Why is that?
 The answer is academics.
 Even though you have all the talent in the world, athletic talent alone will not get you a scholarship.

-If your grades are low and you are failing classes, no coach will offer you a scholarship.
-Your grades matter a lot!
-Coaches want athletes not only with great athletic ability but also who have great grades in the classroom.
+If your grades are low and you fail classes, no coach will offer you a scholarship.
+Your academics matter a lot!
+Coaches want athletes not only with great athletic ability but also who have excellent grades in the classroom.

 Get Recruited For Football Tip #2